Logo

 Here is what we did in class this week:

-This week we will do the blue highlighted assignments at home!
-Be sure to initial their book so they can get their reward in class!
+This week your child will do the red and purple highlighted assignments at home!
+Parents need to initial completed assignments this week in order for the kids to get their reward in class!

 Don't forget to please help your child pass off their songs and scales to earn pins!
 You just need to send me a video of them playing.
 The scales can be played with or without the back track, but they need to be perfect at least one time with both hands.